-23-Hour Crisis Stabilization service providers must be appropriately licensed by DBHDS as an Outpatient Crisis Stabilization provider and enrolled with DMAS (see Chapter II).
+23-Hour Crisis Stabilization service providers must be appropriately licensed by DBHDS as a MH Center-Based Crisis Receiving Center for adults (02-040) or Children and Adolescents (02-041) and enrolled with DMAS (see Chapter II).

-This service must be provided in a licensed location that meet DBHDS physical site requirements within the Licensing Regulations.
+This service must be provided in a licensed location that meet DBHDS crisis services physical site requirements within the Licensing Regulations.
 The licensed location must be identified on the provider's DBHDS license.
 Services may not be provided in other locations outside of a DBHDS licensed site.